 A wedding welcome gift is such a thoughtful idea.
 Particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.

-I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that will be sure to go down a storm.
+I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that your guests will adore.

 Boxes via Marigold & Grey, Images by Lissa Ryan